joshmfrankel/joshmfrankel.github.io/_posts/2019/2019-04-22-using-request-based-constraints-to-only-accept-json-formats-for-endpoints.md

 ## Advanced Constraints

-For cases when we want to apply the same constraint setup to several routes we can use a dedicated class.
-This class then must respond to the <code>#matches?</code> message and we have ourselves a highly reusable format constraint.
+For cases where we want to apply the same constraint to several routes, we can use a dedicated class.
+This class must respond to the <code>#matches?</code> message.
+With this we have ourselves a highly reusable format constraint.

 For the below example I've added a couple extra routes for demonstration purposes.